October Teaching Calendar

-Ideas and activities for sensory learners of all ages to celebrate the month of October including Indigenous Peoples Day, Columbus Day, Diwali, Trafalgar Day, 'Lost in the Peal', Pablo Picasso, National Braille Week, Sukkot, World Space Week, Black History Month, watch a recording of a walkthrough for a mini Halloween sensory story...and more!
+Ideas and activities for sensory learners of all ages to celebrate the month of October including Diwali, World Space Week, Harvest Festival, 'Lost in the Peal', Pablo Picasso, Sukkot, World Space Week, Black History Month, watch a recording of a walkthrough for a mini- Halloween sensory story...and more!
+PLUS the release of my book Sensory Spaces!

 Oct 4-10 World Space Week